erinmgraham/intro-image-classification-cnn-nci/episodes/02-image-data.md

 Let's start over from the beginning of our workflow.

 ### Step 1.
-Formulate/ Outline the problem
+Formulate / Outline the problem

 Firstly we must decide what it is we want our Deep Learning system to do.
-This lesson is all about image classification and our aim is to put an image into one of ten categories: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, or truck
+This lesson is all about image classification and our aim is to put an image into one of ten categories: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, or truck.

 ### Step 2.
 Identify inputs and outputs